 Q. How can we customize a traditional ceremony?

-A. I now pronounce you… husband and husband?
-The wording can get a little tricky when it's time for your officiant to make the actual pronouncement.
-Take a cue from commitment ceremony scripts and have your officiant pronounce you "partners for life" (which happens to rhyme with "husband and wife").
+A. The wording can get a little tricky when it's time for your officiant to make the actual pronouncement.
+Take a cue from commitment ceremony scripts and have your officiant pronounce you "partners for life."
 If that doesn't suit you, vows are a great place to personalize your ceremony.
 Many couples these days, regardless of gender, are opting to pen their own words.
 For great tips and how-tos, check out our article on writing your own vows.

 Q. Who pays for what?

 A. Today, many couples pay for their own celebrations with some help from their folks.
 In the traditional bride-groom arrangement there are some long-standing bill-splitting guidelines, but even these are just a starting point, altered by most.
 The best way to deal with the bottom line is to first figure out who is contributing to your cash flow.
 Are you two footing the entire bill yourselves?
 How much are parents or relatives willing to contribute?
 Once you calculate how much money you have to play with, it will all come down to how to spend it.
 (The fun part!)
-Discuss the elements that are most important to you both (An 8-piece Latin band?
-Two designer wedding gowns?) and map out the rest of the budget around those big items.
+Discuss the elements that are most important to you both and map out the rest of the budget around those big items.

 Q. Should I change my name?

 A. Why not?
-Show off your new union to the world by making your last name match your partner's.
+Show off your new union to the world by making your last name match your partner's if you want to.
 There are a few ways to do it:

 - Pick one of your last names for both of you to take.

 - Hyphenate your last names and both take the new name.